zentuit/soomla-ios-core/README.md

 Check out our [Wiki] (https://github.com/soomla/ios-store/wiki) for more information about the project and how to use it better.

-Getting Started (using srouce code)
+Getting Started (using source code)
 ---

 #### **WE USE ARC !**